haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 	HW:SboxOutput = hamming_weight(sbox(PT_byte ^ mask_byte ^ key_byte))
 	HW:SboxOutput = hamming_weight(sbox(PT_byte ^ masked_key))

+So HW:SboxOutput can be used to reveal the masked key.

 This solution also relies on the lack of padding used by the encryption/decryption process, which can be leveraged to reveal the mask by using carefully crafted input.

 This will be a three stage attack: